AustralianAntarcticDivision/ropenblog/antarctic.md

 -   contribute your Antarctic R knowledge, your Antarctic [use case](https://discuss.ropensci.org/c/usecases) for a package, or ask a question in the dedicated [Antarctic and Southern Ocean](https://discuss.ropensci.org/c/antarctic) category of rOpenSci's discussion forum,

--   make [a suggestion](https://discuss.ropensci.org/c/antarctic) &mdash; perhaps for Antarctic-related functionality that you feel is missing from the current R ecosystem?
+-   make [a suggestion](https://discuss.ropensci.org/c/antarctic) — perhaps for Antarctic-related functionality that you feel is missing from the current R ecosystem?

 -   contribute an Antarctic R package, or improve the documentation or code of an existing one.
 See the [task view](https://github.com/SCAR/ropensci/tree/master/task_view) as a starting point,

--   join the \#antarctic rOpenSci Slack channel for R users and developers &mdash; contact us at <antarctic@ropensci.org> for an invitation to join.
+-   join the \#antarctic rOpenSci Slack channel for R users and developers — contact us at <antarctic@ropensci.org> for an invitation to join.
 Slack is a great space in which to have conversations with the rOpenSci community, or to give us feedback in a less-public manner,

 -   participate in the [broader rOpenSci community](https://ropensci.org/community/).
 Follow on [Twitter](https://twitter.com/rOpenSci), read the [blog](https://ropensci.org/blog/), and check out the [ecosystem of R packages](https://ropensci.org/packages/).